 There are a few recipes floating around for the Jasmine cocktail.
 Most align on the ingredients with differences in proportions.
-I tried several of them and zeroed in on this one because it “evolves” in your mouth.
+We tried several of them and zeroed in on this one because it “evolves” in your mouth.
 Other cocktail recipes can be more forgiving of quarter-ounce adjustments, but here, tiny changes to the measurements (or inaccurate pouring) will transform the experience dramatically.
 For one thing, this is more than just a basic sour.
 Cointreau is a sweet orange liqueur that faces fresh lemon juice, but there’s also bitter Campari lurking behind it.
-I normally like recipes tweaked toward the sour side, but looking at the proportions below, you might think there’s too much sweet for so little sour.
+We normally like recipes tweaked toward the sour side, but looking at the proportions below, you might think there’s too much sweet for so little sour.

 1.5 oz gin